Tarsier Studios: History

 During this time, the team grew to 30 people and moved from Karlshamn to Malmö.
 The Karlshamn office was retained for continued outsourcing operations, while the Malmö office would house the development of console games.
 A "super-ambitious" game Tarsier was working on for Sony was put on hold when the studio was offered to develop LittleBigPlanet PS Vita.
-In June 2013, Nygren bought out the Karlshamn location, saying that it was not feasible for Tariser to operate two locations at a time.
+In June 2013, Nygren bought out the Karlshamn location, saying that it was not feasible for Tarsier to operate two locations at a time.
 He left Tarsier and installed Ola Holmdahl as its new CEO of the 40-person Malmö studio.
 Out of the Karlshamn office, Nygren established The Station.
 Tarsier's next bigger project was the horror game Hunger.
 The studio initially pitched the game to Sony, but the publisher had much higher ambitions for external projects and declined.
 Tarsier instead found a publisher in Bandai Namco Entertainment, which invested in the project with the intent of producing multiple games.
 The deal was announced in August 2016 and Hunger was renamed Little Nightmares.
 For Sony, Tarsier created the virtual reality game Statik, and the studio worked with Nintendo on The Stretchers.

 In December 2019, Tarsier Studios was acquired by Goodbye Kansas Game Invest (later known as Amplifier Game Invest)—an investment company previously bought by Embracer Group—for 99 million kr, of which 88 million kr in cash and 11 million kr in newly issued Class B shares.
-Being part of a larger company meant that the studio had better financing and no longer needed to seek external publishers.
+The deal included the studio's 65 employees and intellectual property, excluding Little Nightmares and The Stretchers, which remained with their respective owners.
 The transition also brought along staff changes: Tarsier hired Oliver Merlöv, formerly of Massive Entertainment, as its chief operating officer in 2020, as well as Erik Rudelius as its chief people and culture officer.
 As of 2022, only three of the nine original founders remain with the company.